Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Problem Formulation

 The learner does not have access to the transition probability $\{P_t\}_t$ and reward functions $\{r_t\}_t$.
-Instead, we consider a setting that the learner can predict the future and obtain estimates of future transitional probabilities $\hat{P}$ and rewards $\hat{r}$ for $k$ time steps.
+Instead, we consider a setting in which the learner can predict the future and obtain estimates of future transitional probabilities $\hat{P}$ and rewards $\hat{r}$ for $k$ time steps.
 More specifically, at any time $t$, the learner has reward and transitional probability estimation $\hat{r}_{t+\ell|t}, \hat{P}_{t+\ell|t}$ for any $\ell \in \{1,\dots,k\}$.
-The error of the predictions are characterized in the below definition. \begin{defn}[prediction error] The reward estimation $\hat{r}(s,a)$ and transitional probability estimation $\hat{P}$ has the error bound
+The error of the predictions are characterized in the below definition. \begin{assumption}[prediction error] The reward estimation $\hat{r}(s,a)$ and transitional probability estimation $\hat{P}$ has the error bound

-for all $s,a,t$, where $\norm{\cdot}_{\text{TV}}$ stands for the total variation norm. \end{defn} The fact that the prediction error is a function of the prediction distance $\ell$ is intuitive, as system forecasts are often more accurate in the near future than in the distant future.
+for all $s,a,t$, where $\norm{\cdot}_{\text{TV}}$ denotes the total variation norm. \end{assumption} The fact that the prediction error is a function of the prediction distance $\ell$ is intuitive, as system forecasts are often more accurate in the near future than in the distant future.